How to Embroider on Satin

 Although successful machine embroidery is largely dependent upon the proper combination of quality stabilizer with correct hooping techniques, complete success is a series of small steps.

-No one wants to waste time or materials, but a “quick stitch” sample will prove itself so valuable in confirming color choices, making sure the design is not too dense or confirming tension of chosen thread to fabric – especially when using specialty threads.
+No one wants to waste time or materials when embroidering on satin, but a “quick stitch” sample will prove itself so valuable in confirming color choices, making sure the design is not too dense or confirming tension of chosen thread to fabric – especially when using specialty threads to embroider on satin.

 Featured is Design #484-Blue Flower Design available from the Sulky Embroidery Club.
 In an editing software, “free-hand select” a section which features all the various element types.
 Copy and paste it, saving it under a new file name.
 Do not worry about extra stitches or ties, this is simply a test!
 (If you don’t have software, you can simply stitch part of the design.)